neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

     >>> myfile.get_amplitude(500,750,10,9)

-More interesting is to get the amplitude in the selected traces, we can pass the tuple of selected traces to the function as follows:
+More interesting is to get the amplitude in the selected traces, we can pass the tuple of selected traces to the *trace* argument and thereby calculate the amplitude on our selected traces:

 ::

-    amplitudes_list = [myfile.get_amplitude(0,500,750,i) for i in stf.get_selected_index()]
+    amplitudes_list = [myfile.get_amplitude(500,750,10,i) for i in stf.get_selected_index()]

-In this way the tuple of selected indices is passed to the by the for loop to the function, and everything is wrapped in a Python list called amplitudes_list.
+In this way the tuple of selected indices is passed by the for loop to the function.
+Next, everything is wrapped in a Python list called amplitudes_list.

 Note that you can write similar function with the same reasoning.
 The optional argument trace=None allows us to control the input to our function.